 Optionally, interspersing text with <cat/> and <pkg/> elements can be allowed.
 In this case, <cat/> element is used to reference a category inside the repository, and must contain a valid category name. <pkg/> is used to reference a package, and must contain a valid qualified package name.

 Language specifiers are used whenever an element supports variants in different languages.
-In this case, each occurrence of the element may contain an optional lang="" attribute that contains a ISO 639-1 language code.
+In this case, each occurrence of the element may contain an optional lang="" attribute that contains an IETF language tag .
 In case no lang="" attribute is provided, an implicit default of en is assumed.

 The category metadata file uses <catmetadata/> top-level element.
 This element can contain, in any order: